OpenST/ost-wallet-sdk-react-native/README.md

 * The ‘password’ provided to this function is a string created by concatenating:
 * A prefix provided by application server.
 > Application server must generate and store prefix for each user, treat it as sensitive and immutable information.
-* User’s Pin
+* User’s PIN
-* User’s OST-ID
+* User’s Ost-id
-* The salt required for SCrypt is provided by OST Platform
+* The salt required for SCrypt is provided by Ost Platform

 #### Implementation
 Please refer to [Activate User UI Workflow Documentation](./documentation/OstWalletUI.md#activate-user) for implementation details.

-### Wallet Settings UI Component
+### 3. Wallet Settings UI Component
 ---
-OstWallet Settings is a pre-built UI Component available exclusively available in `ost-wallet-sdk-react-native` Sdk.
+OstWallet Settings is a pre-built UI component available exclusively available in `ost-wallet-sdk-react-native` SDK.
 It is a wallet settings page that can be used by end-users to perfrom 12 different wallet operations and view their wallet details.
 > <b>IMPORTANT:</b> This feature requires application to use [React Navigation](https://reactnavigation.org/docs/en/getting-started.html) package.

 #### Implementation
 Please refer to [OstWallet Settings Documentation](./documentation/OstWalletSettings.md) for implementation details.

-### OstTransactionHelper - Transaction and Session Integrated Workflow
+### 4. OstvTransaction Helper - Transaction and Add Session Integrated Workflow
 ---
-`OstTransactionHelper` is a transaction helper provided by the sdk that creates session keys before performing a transaction if needed.
+`OstTransactionHelper` is a transaction helper provided by the SDK that creates session keys before performing a transaction if needed.
 App developers can configure the session creation parameters (session buckets) as per application's need.

 #### Implementation
 Please refer to [Ost Transaction Helper Documentation](./documentation/OstTransactionHelper.md) for implementation details.